 FDLE ensures compliance and enforcement with the rules regarding evidentiary blood and breath alcohol analysis, including the statutorily required certification of all persons who conduct blood and breath alcohol analyses.
 Staff presents expert testimony to assist state attorneys with the scientific principles behind the instrumentation, the effects of alcohol and the interpretation of results from blood and breath alcohol analyses.
 FDLE has statutory authority to approve methods of analysis for breath and blood alcohol testing for use by those conducting investigations involving driving under the influence, commercial motor vehicles, boating under the influence and use of a firearm while intoxicated.
 The Intoxilyzer 8000 evidentiary breath test instrument allows FDLE to conduct statistical analyses of analytical data to ensure compliance with the rules and the reliability of evidentiary breath tests.
 To ensure reliability of blood test results, FDLE conducts proficiency tests of blood analysts, and statistical analyses of the data to demonstrate that the blood analyst can satisfactorily and quantitatively analyze blood samples for alcohol content.
-In May 2018, the department received accreditation through ANAB as a breath alcohol calibration laboratory, formally recognizing the program's competency and provides testament to the continued high-quality work performed by the department.
+In May 2022, the department was accreditated through ANAB as a breath alcohol calibration laboratory, formally recognizing the program's competency and provides testament to the continued high-quality work performed by the department.
 It also increases the level of confidence for the criminal justice and judicial communities regarding the department's calibrations and test results.
-The department is currently working to determine the successor to the Intoxilyzer 8000.
+The department is currently working to implement the Intoxilyzer 9000 and associated cloud-based breath test database system.
+A Legislative Budget Request (LBR) is being pursued to provide funding for the database system and provide the Intoxilyzer 9000 to agencies throughout Florida.

 The Commission for Florida Law Enforcement Accreditation (CFA) and the Florida Corrections Accreditation Commission (FCAC) promote professionalism in Florida through criminal justice agency participation in the accreditation process.
 Successful accreditation makes a statement to criminal justice colleagues and other professionals that the agency meets the very highest of standards.
-Since 1994, CFA has accredited more than 43 percent of Florida's law enforcement agencies and enjoys the support of the Florida Police Chiefs and Sheriffs Associations, as well as the Florida League of Cities and Association of Counties.
+Since 1994, CFA has accredited more than 44 percent of Florida's law enforcement agencies and enjoys the support of the Florida Police Chiefs and Sheriffs Associations, as well as the Florida League of Cities and Association of Counties.
 CFA also offers accreditation for Inspector General Offices and FCAC offers accreditation to pre-trial and probation agencies.